SAP-samples/teched2022-AD280/exercises/ex0/README.md

     The Launchpad Service page opens with 3 tabs that include information about the service as well as the two different plans.

 6. Under the **Applications Plans** tab, click the Actions icon (...) and select **Create** to create a new subscription.

     ![Create subscription](6-create-subscription.png)

     >You can also use the **Create** button at the top right of the screen.
+    >

 7. In the **New Instance or Subscription** dialog box that opens, leave the basic information that appears there and click **Create**.

     ![Create](7-create.png)

+    >There are two types of standard plans available.
+In this case, you need to create a *subscription* to the SAP Launchpad service.

 8. You'll get confirmation that your subscription is being created.
 Click **View Subscription**.

     ![View subscription](8-view-subscription.png)

     >This step will redirect you to the **Services** -> **Instances and Subscriptions** screen.
 This screen provides you with an overview of all services and applications that are currently active.

 9. From the **Instances and Subscriptions** screen, under the **Subscriptions** tab, or on the right under the service name, you'll see that you are subscribed to the **Launchpad Service**.